SheikhAsha/Capstone-College-Salary-Analysis/README.md

 By the end of our exploration the main hypothesis: Attending an Ivy League school automatically gives you a higher starting salary.

+To explore a more interactive dashboard of the data here is a link to Tableau Public: https://public.tableau.com/views/College_Analysis/CollegeSalaryAnalysisDashboard?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link

 Please select the file named: Capstone_College_Salary_Analysis.ipynb